 Using Educational Digital Technologies to Promote Students’ Digital Literacy

 Razak, Razak, & Krish (2022) analyzed six EFL teachers and six school admins of Arab international schools in Kuala Lumpur, Malaysia.
 The researcher intended to examine how EFL teachers and school officials enhance EFL students’ digital literacies in the post-pandemic era, including the techniques employed by the teachers.
 There was a significant impact of integrating digital technologies, such as Zoom, Skype, Google Classroom, Edmodo, PowerPoint slides, Prezi, Microsoft Office, and more importantly YouTube are used in supporting “Learning by doing” for students.
 It is associated with the idea of Education 4.0, which encourages technology-based teaching and learning in which students are in charge of their own learning even when a teacher is not present.
 Six teachers and six school officials participated in semi-structured interviews and the data collected were analyzed and reported using a thematic approach.
 They believed that now teachers are able to become more flexible to conduct and implement comprehensive learning environments to improve their students’ digital literacy skill Teachers can make full use of technology as a platform to assess, give practices, and share educational information with students.
 Moreover, it is considered more beneficial and effective since most students are familiar with the use of technology in their learning activities.
 Yet, the study recommended that parents' awareness of their childrens technology use and digital literacy skills should go hand in hand with the use of digital technologies in education.
-Parents must acknowledge the recent technological learning competencies, so that students are able to maximize modern tools for learning purpose.
+Parents must acknowledge the recent technological learning competencies so that students are able to maximize modern tools for learning purpose.

 Using Google Classroom to Stimulate Reading Interest